-NORFOLK, Va. — The CEO of Armed Forces Brewing Company announced he planned to move the brewery's headquarters out of Norfolk, Virginia, "because of the actions of a group of people with a woke agenda."
+NORFOLK, Va. — While the CEO of Armed Forces Brewing Company said he needed to move the brewery's headquarters out of Norfolk, Virginia, "because of the actions of a group of people with a woke agenda," others suggest it's the breweries business practices to blame for its closure.

 In a statement to WTKR, Armed Forces Brewing Company CEO Alan Beal said that group continues to "affect our ability to operate profitably in Norfolk.
 We have closed the taproom and brewing facility in Virginia and plan to relocate our business to a more pro-small business social and economic climate."